Dollar dips on profit taking as ex-Trump campaign manager faces charges

-NEW YORK (Reuters) - The U.S. dollar fell on Monday after posting its biggest weekly rise this year as investors took profit and grew cautious amid news that President Donald Trump’s former campaign manager faces charges of conspiracy against the United States.
+NEW YORK (Reuters) - The U.S. dollar fell on Monday after posting its biggest weekly rise this year last week as investors took profits and grew cautious amid news that President Donald Trump’s former campaign manager faces charges of conspiracy against the United States.

-The caution was underscored by a spate of U.S. economic reports due to be released this week and ahead of a meeting of the Federal Reserve’s policymakers Tuesday and Wednesday.
+The caution was heightened by anticipation of a spate of U.S. economic reports due to be released this week and a meeting of the Federal Reserve’s policymakers Tuesday and Wednesday.

 “We didn’t see the dollar drop when the (Manafort) headline came out but I think it just provides more cautious undertones to what’s going on right now,” said Mizuho Corporate Bank currency strategist Sireen Harajli.
 “That does definitely play into it even if it’s not the full story.”

-Net short bets on the dollar fell to their smallest in nearly three months and roughly half of what they were a month ago, according to calculations by Reuters and Commodity Futures Trading Commission data released last week.
+The day’s risk aversion lifted the Japanese yen, often sought in times of geopolitical uncertainty, against the greenback.
+The dollar fell to a one-week low against the yen of 113.04 yen.

-The day's risk aversion lifted the Japanese yen JPY=, often sought in times of geopolitical uncertainty, against the greenback.
-The dollar was last down 0.25 percent to 113.41 yen, near a one-week low.
+The euro gained 0.25 percent against the dollar, bouncing back from a three-month low touched Friday.

-The dollar was flat against the euro, which dipped after the release of German inflation data that showed prices had stalled.
-The euro was last at $1.1614, hanging above a three-month low touched Friday.
+The dollar also was weighed down by news that Trump is likely to announce Fed Governor Jerome Powell as the next Fed chief later this week.
+Powell is seen as wanting U.S. interest rates to be lower than do Kevin Warsh or John Taylor, the other two names said to be in consideration.

 Currency markets had little reaction to U.S. personal consumption data that showed consumer spending had grown at its fastest pace since 2009.